typelevel/cats/docs/src/main/tut/datatypes/validated.md

 ```

 We've run into a problem.
 In the case where both have errors, we want to report both.
 But we have
 no way of combining the two errors into one error!
-Perhaps we can put both errors into a `List`,
+Perhaps we can put both errors into a `Chain`,
 but that seems needlessly specific - clients may want to define their own way of combining errors.

 How then do we abstract over a binary operation?
 The `Semigroup` type class captures this idea.